 Indonesia is the prime source of sub-bituminous coal, which is purchased on a yearly contract and has also won a good proportion of spot market contracts.

 As Taiwan increases reliance on LNG, and independent power producers (IPPs) set up on the island, coal imports have fallen.

 Taichung IPP project

 In November 1997, Hi-Doer Power Company placed a $500m turnkey order for the equipment and construction of a 1,000MW coal-fired plant in the northern silting zone of Taichung Harbour with a Japanese consortium comprising Mitsui & Co, the Toshiba Corporation and Ishikawajima Harima Heavy Industries (IHI).

-IHI supplied the plant's boilers and Toshiba the two 500MW generators, while Mitsui was the project co-ordinator.
+IHI supplied the plant’s boilers and Toshiba the two 500MW generators, while Mitsui was the project coordinator.
 The station began commercial operation in 2000.
-The plant's electricity output is being sold to Taipower under a 25-year power purchase agreement.
+The plant’s electricity output was sold to Taipower under a 25-year power purchase agreement.

 Greater Changhua offshore wind farm projects will be developed at four sites in the Taiwan Strait, approximately 35km to 60km…

 Lake Charles power station is a 994MW natural gas-fired, combined-cycle power plant located in the Westlake region of Calcasieu Parish,…